dreamfony/dv/docroot/profiles/dv/modules/custom/dmt_mail/README.md

 **Explanation**
 Eg. When institution replies by saying that they do not hold requested information then Worker must either agree with institution and set answer to **Not Held** or Reject Response.

+If Response is Delayed (not received by required time), System created comment and sets it to Rejected state (?)

+Maybe we could immediately create empty comment and set it to Awaiting response (?)

 **Needs admin attention Process**